Spr19CS210/PA-Drill-Section-Writeups/PA3-Anagrams/README.md

   included in the 30 lines.

 * Make things as simple as possible.
-  * Nested loops and conditionals are ok if following provided recursive backtracking code example templates.
+  * Nested loops and conditionals are ok if they are following provided recursive backtracking code example templates.
 Make an effort to simplify conditionals as much as possible and explain them clearly in comments.